nomadicmehul/CloudCaptain/DevOps-Interview-Guide/readme.md

 6. Reduces wait time for the client.
 7. Upgrades can be done while Nginx is hosting a website without any downtime.

+##### What is CI/CD, and how does AWS play a role in it?

+The combined processes of continuous integration and continuous delivery, also known as a continuous deployment (CD), are known as CI/CD in the field of software engineering.
+By mandating automation in creating, testing, and deploying applications, CI/CD fills the gaps between production and operational activities and teams.
+The progressive code changes made by programmers are compiled, linked, and packaged into software deliverables via CI/CD services.

+##### How would you define Continuous Testing in DevOps?
+A. Continuous testing is the execution of automated tests every time a piece of code is merged.
+This makes it possible for engineers to get immediate feedback on the most recent merging of code.
+Automation of tests is encouraged throughout the development cycle through principles of continuous testing.